Chalarangelo/Chalarangelo/README.md

-### Hi there 👋
+Hi there! 👋

-I'm Angelos Chalaris, a web developer from Athens, Greece.
-I love programming both as a job and as a hobby and I spend a lot of time writing code and testing out new ideas.
-I work mainly with web technologies such as JavaScript, HTML, CSS, Node.js, React and SCSS, and I occasionally dabble in Python, Astro and Svelte.
+I'm **Angelos Chalaris**, a **Full Stack Software Engineer** from **Athens, Greece**.

+I've been coding since 2011, making it my career path and longest-standing hobby to date.
+I love programming, system design, and problem-solving, and I'm always looking for new challenges to tackle.
+My main focus is on web development, but I've also worked with various other technologies in the past.

 ### My work 🔭